estate planner estate planner

 Considering the DIY approach in estate planning might seem like a cost-saving route, but it carries its own caveats.

 1. DIY estate planning: Various online resources and kits are available, typically priced between $50 and $500.
 These resources help individuals draft their estate plan, inclusive of a will and possibly some trust documents.
-Lacking professional advice, mistakes are possible, resulting in potential legal disputes and increased costs down the line.
+Mistakes are possible due to a lack of professional advice, resulting in potential legal disputes and increased costs down the line.

 2. Professional Estate Planning: Employing a skilled estate planner caters to the unique facets of one’s estate.
 By paying for professional advice, individuals lessen the potential for legal pitfalls.
 Cost-efficiency here is seen long term, as a well-planned estate saves time, reduces stress, and minimizes risks or disputes after one’s demise.